Engineering

 EGR 253 : Advanced Statics

 This course is to be taken concurrently with EGR 251 and covers advanced rigid body analysis techniques utilizing calculus.
 Students apply the engineering concepts of force vectors, moments and static equilibrium to solve engineering design problems for common engineering structures.
-They use these techniques to solve problems associated with friction, torsion, centroids, centers of gravity, moments of inertia, shear and moment diagrams, and Mohr's Circle.
-Prerequisite: MTH 215; Pre or co-requisite: EGR 251 and PHY 212.
-Two laboratory hours per week.
-Instructional Support Fee applies.
+Prerequisite(s): MTH 215; Pre or co-requisite: EGR 251 and PHY 212.
+Two Lab Hours per week.

 Credits